joellen/testacious/source/_posts/purposeful.md

 I started with lots of enthusiasm but not much of a plan.
 My usual method of learning is as a response to some problem I encounter at work, and for the time being, I had no work.
 I started haphazardly clicking tweeted links to dig into the latest hot topics in testing.
 I quickly realized that this shotgun approach would not provide any retained knowledge - just voluminous retweets and favorites.

-##Skills mapping
+## Skills mapping

-AS I came to this realization, I stumbled onto Dan North's [Introduction to Delivery Mapping](https://skillsmatter.com/skillscasts/5641-introducing-delivery-mapping) presentation.
+As I came to this realization, I stumbled onto Dan North's [Introduction to Delivery Mapping](https://skillsmatter.com/skillscasts/5641-introducing-delivery-mapping) presentation.
 If Dan North is teaching something, then I could probably benefit from learning that thing, right?
 I decided to 'give it a go' <insert British accent>.
 Buried in the middle of his presentation was a short section on Skills Mapping - not a new concept, but one that illuminated a light bulb over my head.

 ## My personal short-term learning plan